Other products

 Interactions linked to calcium.

-In case of concomitant blood transfusion, the product should not be administered with the blood in the same infusion set due to the risk of clotting.
+In case of concomitant blood transfusion, the veterinary medicinal product should not be administered with the blood in the same infusion set due to the risk of clotting.
 This veterinary medicinal product contains calcium.
 Do not add drugs to this solution that may bind (chelate) to calcium.

 Intravenous use.